 Another great reason to own a bread machine is that they do so much more than just make a tasty loaf.
 You can make cakes, jams, pastries, pizza dough and so much more.
 I bet you didn’t know bread makers were so multifunctional!

 Bread Maker v Hands

 Kneading dough by hand can take up a lot of time and leave you with a stiff arm.
-A bread machine is great as it does the kneading for you.
+You can also use a hand mixer for kneading bread dough, although bread machine is great as it does all the hard work for you.
 Even if you just use your bread maker to knead the dough and then do the rest by hand then it’s still worth it.